If you have ever tried solving a Classification task using a Machine

 - Check out the metric’s formula;

-- Calculate Precision on simple examples;
+- Calculate Accuracy on a simple example (or two);

 Let’s jump in.